 - First, we start with advanced document credential analysis.
 Our technology supports the analysis of over 10,000 types of identification documents from over 200 countries.
 Using the best AI, multiple types of checks on ID documents are run to check whether they have been compromised, forged, copied from the internet, expired, or blacklisted.
 Supported IDs include passports, travel documents, driving licenses, national identity cards, residence permits, and visa stamps.

 - After the ID credential has been verified, guided face capture biometric technology will ensure that the person presenting the identity credential is the same individual whose picture appears on the document.
 This is called “ID proofing”.

 All of this takes two minutes or less using an expertly designed user interface.

 Can you notarize a USPS form PS 1583 online?
 (Delivery of mail through agent.)

 - Yes, quickly, and easily.
 Read more about the USPS form PS 1583.

 Is there anything else I need to know?

-Please have a passport or other form of government issued ID with you during the online session.
-The notary will ask you to hold it up to the camera for inclusion on the video.
+- Please have a passport or other form of government issued ID with you during the video session.
+The notary will ask you to hold it up to the camera for inspection.